Self-injecting low dose methotrexate for the treatment of arthritis

 - Wash your hands with soap and water.

 - The area of your skin that you are injecting should be clean (for example after a shower) or wash with soap and water.
-If you prefer you can wipe it with an alcohol swab but it is not required.
+If you prefer you can wipe it with an alcohol swab and allow 60 seconds to dry but it is not required.

 - Remove the protective cover from the methotrexate vial.
-If it has been used before rub the rubber top with an alcohol swab.
+If it has been used before rub the rubber top with an alcohol swab and allow 60 seconds to dry.

-- Insert the needle through the rubber stopper of the vial.
+- Remove the cap of the needle and insert the needle through the rubber stopper of the vial.
 Push the plunger down to the end to push out any air from the syringe.
-Pull the plunger back and draw up the required quantity of methotrexate liquid (note, it is not harmful if there is a small air pocket in the syringe and you accidentally inject a little air with the solution under the skin).
+Make sure the needle tip is in the liquid then pull the plunger back and draw up the required quantity of methotrexate liquid (note, it is not harmful if there is a small air pocket in the syringe and you accidentally inject a little air with the solution under the skin).

 - Release the skin and push the plunger on the syringe all the way down to inject the methotrexate.
 Pull the needle straight out and apply some pressure to the skin with a cotton wool ball for a few seconds.
 Do not worry if there is a small amount of leakage or you get methotrexate on your skin as it is not absorbed – just wash your hands.
 Slight bleeding or bruising at the injection site is normal and the bleeding should ease quickly if you apply pressure with a cotton wool ball or tissue.